-The fifth and sixth characters indicate the year (15).
+The fifth and sixth characters indicate the year (19).
 The seventh character, "X", indicates the variable is edited/imputed.

-For example, HHSF15X is the edited/imputed amount paid by self or family for 2015 home health expenditures.
+For example, HHSF19X is the edited/imputed amount paid by self or family for 2019 home health expenditures.
+Beginning in 2019, the expenditure variables OR (other private) and OU (other public) are dropped from the file.